fyang623/Artificial-Intelligence-Planning/README.md

 Figure 6.
 Number of moves for LAO* to reach the goal as a function of problem size

 <img src="part1/fig_2.png" alt="numbers of moves for UCT as a function of problem size" width="500"/>
 Figure 7.
-Number of moves for UCT to reach the goal as a function of problem size
+Number of moves for UCT to reach the goal as a function of problem size <br> <br>

 The probabilities of car accidents versus amount of search time are shown in figure 8 & 9.